The-Mitra-Lab/SMURF/README.md

 ## Tutorial

+We introduce SMURF (Segmentation and Manifold UnRolling Framework) to leverage soft segmentation with VisiumHD data, facilitating the creation of a cells*genes `anndata` object.
+SMURF uses high-resolution images from VisiumHD for nuclei segmentation.

-First of all, here is a brief introduction to the cell segmentation of **SMURF**.
-We rely on external packages for nuclei segmentation and create an `so` (spatial object) for further analysis.
+We rely on external packages for nuclei segmentation and create an so (spatial object) for further analysis.
+Researchers are encouraged to use their preferred segmentation methods.
+But if you are new to it.
+Please take [StarDist](https://qupath.readthedocs.io/en/0.3/docs/advanced/stardist.html) as a trial.
+Here we use [mouse brain](https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-brain-he) data from 10x as example

+### PRE: Nuclei segmentation (skip if you had your perferred nuclei segmentation method).

+### Simple version.

+### Full version (GPU needed).

+## Introduction for fmportant functions and object.

 Here are some tips for using `so`.

 ### `SO` Important Features: